Contested Assessment

 Outcomes

-The project had as its primary goal the production of practical and research-led guidance for those assessing and reporting upon capacity.
-Secondary outputs included research papers and articles drawing upon the research conducted at the earlier stages of the project.
+The project has as its primary goal the production of practical and research-led guidance for those assessing and reporting upon capacity.
+Secondary outputs will include research papers and articles drawing upon the research conducted at the earlier stages of the project, which will be both descriptive and – where relevant – critical of current practice.

 Publications

-Interpersonal influences on decision-making capacity: a content analysis of court judgments.
+Applying decision-making capacity criteria in practice: A content analysis of court judgments.

 Recent activity